 As part of the Black Forest Accelerator we had to do some pitches, but other than that I couldn’t really improve my presentation skills this year yet.
 I’ve also tried to be more open to strangers and got awesome reactions, but I’d like a more strategic approach for this goal…

 Over the past few weeks I sadly didn’t have much time for playing the guitar, but I did do my daily Spanish lessons.
-I also finished the first Spanish course at my university and plan on doing another one in the next semester.
+I also finished the first Spanish course at my university and plan on doing another one next semester.

 I didn’t paint with oil colors this year yet, but I’ve got them at home and I’m planning to do so in the next few weeks.

-I’m currently finishing my 17th book, so I’m well ahead of schedule for reading 52 this year!
+Currently I’m finishing my 17th book, so I’m well ahead of schedule for reading 52 this year!
 I noticed that I should make better decisions on what book to read next though.

 The writing is something I’m really enjoying, but sometimes I need to motivate myself to follow through.
 However, because it was recommended by both Derek Sivers and Jordan Peterson, I started journaling for clearer thinking and can already see some of its benefits.